-Public Law 106-323 adjusted the monument's boundary to include both the Heritage Addition and the Riverfront Tract (see figures 10 and 13).
-The Riverfront Tract comprises approximately 50 acres of bottomland in a narrow strip between the Mississippi River and the monument's North Unit boundary.
-(See North Unit maps: figure 10 on page 79 and figure 13 on page 89.)
+Public Law 106-323 adjusted the monument's boundary to include both the Heritage Addition and the Riverfront Tract.
+The Riverfront Tract comprises approximately 50 acres of bottomland in a narrow strip between the Mississippi River and the monument's North Unit boundary (see North Unit maps).
 The state of Iowa owns about 30 acres and the Canadian Pacific Railroad owns about 20 acres of this tract.
 Two archeological sites are located on the tract.
 These sites represent moundbuilder village habitation, an important aspect of the moundbuilding cultures that is not already included in the monument.
 The remains of a historic settlement are included at Red House Landing.